nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 to inform the user on the status of the program, based on whether quantity deduction has been done successfully or if an `Exception` has been thrown.

-Included below is a sequence diagram for the `SellParser` and the `SellCommand` respectively:
+Included below are UML Sequence Diagrams for `SellParser` and `SellCommand`.
+The second diagram gives a detailed version of what happens in the reference frame 'Deduct Quantity of the Item'.

 ![SellParser.png](UML/Sell/SellParser.png)
 ![SellCommand.png](UML/Sell/SellCommand.png)